This recipe is probably the easiest slow cooker caramel that you can make. It involves just one very simple ingredient, some water and nothing else.

-There are so many uses for this caramel but my favorite is to use it as a topping on ice cream.
+There are so many uses for this caramel, but my favorite is to use it as a topping on ice cream.
 It’s also perfect to use in a banoffee pie, as a dipping sauce and so much more.
 There are even some delicious slow cooker desserts that will go great with the caramel.
-Something like the apple crisp is a perfect example of a a dish that just matches perfectly with a nice rich caramel.
-There is just so much you’re able to do and it’s so easy to make.
+Something like the apple crisp is a perfect example of a dish that just matches perfectly with a sweet, rich caramel. .
+You can do so much you’re able to do with this caramel, and it’s so easy to make.

 You should be able to find tinned condensed milk at most supermarkets.
-Any brand should work just fine, you can even find it online at stores such as Amazon.
+Any brand should work just fine, and you can even get it online at stores such as Amazon.

-The tin can may deform whilst you’re cooking but shouldn’t ever explode as long as it’s completely submerged.
-If you’re ever worried that it may explode then simply remove from the slow cooker and allow to cool.
-I have done this many times and never experienced the can exploding, even after accidently overcooking it.
+The tin can may deform while you’re cooking but shouldn’t ever explode as long as it’s completely submerged.
+If you’re ever worried that it may explode, then just remove from the slow cooker and allow to cool.
+I have done this many times and never experienced the can exploding, even after accidentally overcooking it.

-If you want to see how this slow cooker caramel recipe is done, then be sure to check out the video below.
-There isn’t much to show but if you don’t believe me then you can see the amazing caramel you get at the end.
+If you want to see how to do this slow cooker caramel recipe, then be sure to check out the video below.
+There isn’t much to show, but if you don’t believe me, then you can see the amazing caramel you get at the end.

 Slow Cooker Caramel Recipe

-Cover the can completely in water, make sure the water is 2-cm (0.7 in) or higher than the can.
+- Cover the can completely with water, make sure the water is 2-cm (0.7 in) or higher than the can.
 The can should be completely submerged.

-As I mentioned above it’s important to make sure the condensed milk can remains submerged throughout cooking.
-Since the slow cooker is a sealed unit there should be little to no evaporation so this shouldn’t be an issue.
-However, it may still be a good idea to check on it every now and then.
+- As I mentioned above, it’s important to make sure the condensed milk can remains submerged throughout cooking.
+Since the slow cooker is a sealed unit, there should be little to no evaporation, so this shouldn’t be an issue.
+However, it may still be a good idea to check on it now and then.

-You can surprisingly overcook this caramel so make sure you don’t leave it in the hot water for too long.
-You will notice it’s overcooked because the caramel will be solid and a deep brown color.
+- You can surprisingly overcook this caramel so make sure you don’t leave it in hot water for too long.
+You will notice it’s overcooked because the caramel will be solid and deep brown color.

-If you need the caramel to be a bit runnier then you can add some cream.
+- If you need the caramel to be a bit runnier, then you can add some cream.
 Slowly pour the cream in until you get the consistency you want.
-You should do this after the caramel has cooled and not whilst it is still hot otherwise it might not mix together very well.
+You should do this after the caramel has cooled and not while it is still hot otherwise it might not mix very well.

-The nutritional information won’t change from what’s been published on the label of the can.
-Just in case you threw yours out and you would like to know roughly know how this delicious slow cooker caramel might impact your diet then you can find all the information you need below.
+The nutritional information won’t change from what is on the label of the can.
+Just in case you threw yours out, and you would like to know roughly know how this delicious slow cooker caramel might impact your diet then you can find all the information you need below.